New0/direct-stripe/README.md

 4. Configure settings and buttons in admin panel

 Minimal steps :

 - Copy API keys from the Stripe dashboard under Developers -> API keys

 - Paste Stripe API keys in your WordPress admin at Direct Stripe -> settings under the Global settings tab ( I recommend copying live and test keys at once, then simply use the test option to use test keys).

-- Create a button under the Buttons Settings tab
-( the button requires at least a type and an amount in order to work => ( amount if the type is payment, Princing Plan ID if the type is a subscription and nothing if the type is Donation ) )
+- Create a button under the Buttons Settings tab ( the button requires at least a type and an amount in order to work => ( amount if the type is payment, Princing Plan ID if the type is a subscription and nothing if the type is Donation ) )

-- Go to the page/post you want to insert a button into and select the Direct Stripe Gutenberg Block, then select the button to display within the block.
-( in the case you already didn't switch to Gutenberg editor, use the Direct Stripe button on top of the editor to insert the button)
+- Go to the page/post you want to insert a button into and select the Direct Stripe Gutenberg Block, then select the button to display within the block. ( in the case you use the old editor, use the Direct Stripe button on top of the editor to insert the button)

-You can also insert direct stripe buttons using a shortcode [direct-stripe id="ds-154185704588"] (useful for widgets and templates)
-(  ds-1541857045880 being the unique ID of the button created at Direct Stripe settings under the Buttons Settings tab )
+You can also insert direct stripe buttons using a shortcode [direct-stripe id="ds-154185704588"] (useful for widgets and templates) (  ds-1541857045880 being the unique ID of the button created at Direct Stripe settings under the Buttons Settings tab )

 == Changelog ==